oramirez13/malware-1/README.md

-# NovaBank - Phishing & Malware Awareness Project
+# NovaBank - Phishing Awareness Simulation

 > WARNING - EDUCATIONAL PURPOSE ONLY
 > This project is a fictional simulation created exclusively for academic and educational purposes.